 Icelandic is a conservative language and has changed less since the Middle Ages than the other Scandinavian languages, so that medieval texts are still comparatively accessible to the modern Icelandic reader.
-Many editions of medieval texts, including most of those in this Reader, are printed in a normalised spelling that aims to represent the language of the thirteenth century; though this differs somewhat from modern Icelandic spelling, it is much closer to modern spelling than is that of the original manuscripts.
+Many editions of medieval texts, including most of those in this Reader, are printed in a normalised spelling that aims to represent the language of the thirteenth century; though this differs somewhat from modern Icelandic spelling, it is much closer to modern spelling than is that of the original manuscripts (see pp. vi-viii above and Stefán Karlsson, The Icelandic Language (2004), section 2).
 Although pronunciation has changed considerably, this is masked by the fact that many teachers of Old Norse adopt modern pronunciation.
 For an account of differences between Old and Modern Icelandic pronunciation, see NION I, pp. 14-21.

-Ásgeir Blöndal Magnússon, Íslensk orðsifjabók (1989) [etymological dictionary].

-Ásta Svavarsdóttir and Margrét Jónsdóttir, Íslenska fyrir útlendinga.
+Ásgeir Blöndal Magnússon, Íslensk orðsifjabók (1989) [etymological dictionary]. Ásta Svavarsdóttir and Margrét Jónsdóttir, Íslenska fyrir útlendinga.
 Kennslubók í málfræði (1998).